 Best use of canned tuna ever!
-I first read about this classic Italian recipe years ago in the San Francisco Chronicle, and it has since become one of my favorite quick and easy go-to dinners.
+I first read about this classic Italian tuna arugula pasta recipe years ago in the San Francisco Chronicle, in Putting the heat on late-winter salad greens by Janet Fletcher.
+It has since become one of my favorite quick and easy go-to dinners.

-All you need is canned tuna (packed in olive oil), garlic, olive oil, chili pepper flakes, baby arugula, and pasta.
+All you need is canned tuna (packed in olive oil), garlic, extra virgin olive oil, chili pepper flakes, baby arugula, and pasta.

 You make a simple sauce with with olive oil, garlic, chili flakes, and tuna, and then toss it with the hot cooked pasta and greens.
 The arugula will wilt in the heat of the pasta.